MA in Creative Writing - Distance Learning

 The Writers' Workshop module will encourage you to develop your writing 'voice' through engagement with fellow students across a range of genres (in fiction or creative non-fiction), while the Special Study module enables you to specialise in one genre, such as fiction, non-fiction, poetry or drama.

-You will learn the elements of fiction, poetry and drama as well as study relevant critical theory and try out your own fictional experiments in the Critical Challenges module.
+You will learn the elements of fiction, poetry and drama as well as studying relevant critical theory and trying out your own fictional experiments in the Critical Challenges module.
 You'll take part in online masterclasses and put all you have learned into practice in the dissertation module.
-It is possible to use both workshop modules and the dissertation together to work towards a substantial part of a longer piece such as a novel.
+It is possible to use both workshop modules and the dissertation together to work towards a substantial part of a longer piece, such as a novel.

 Timetables